For Occupational Therapists

 If you do not meet the currency hour requirements, contact registration@chcpbc.org.

-Prepare for Your Registration
+Prepare for Your Reinstatement

-A copy of your professional liability insurance: Occupational therapists must maintain professional liability insurance with a limit of liability of not less than five million dollars ($2,000,000) per occurrence.
+A copy of your professional liability insurance: Occupational therapists must maintain professional liability insurance with a limit of liability of not less than two million dollars ($2,000,000) per occurrence.
 If your insurance is provided through your employer, such as a Health Authority, contact your human resources department or team lead for a copy.

 Proof of eligibility to work in Canada: If you are not a Canadian citizen, you must include a copy of your work permit or permanent residency card.